titan-data/zfs-builder/README.md

     checks out the appropriate tag (unless `/src/zfs` already exists)
  2. Build the kernel, if necessary.
 First check the kernel release variant and, if a known distro, download pre-built kernel headers, objects, and/or source through distro-specific means.
-Otherwise get the source from `www.kernel.org`.
+Otherwise get the source from `www.kernel.org` and build it by hand.
-    If we need to build the kernel (vs. using a pre-built copy), copy the `config.gz` configuration to `/src/kernel/.config` and build the kernel.
  3. Build `/src/zfs`
  4. Copy the resulting binaries to `/build`